-Common Unitholders Will Have Reduced Voting Power
+Common Unitholders Will Experience a Reduction in Voting Power

-After the transaction, common unitholders will have less voting power.
-In some instances, matters that previously required only the consent of a majority of the outstanding common units will also require a separate class vote of the senior subordinated units and junior subordinated units, voting together as a single class.
-Thus, there may be matters in the future that the common units approve but that are not adopted because a majority of the senior subordinated and junior subordinated units did not approve those matters.
+After the transaction, matters that previously required only the consent of a majority of the outstanding common units will also require the consent of a majority of the senior subordinated and junior subordinated units, voting together as a single class.
+Thus, there may be matters in the future that the common units approve but are not adopted because a majority of the senior subordinated and junior subordinated units did not approve.

-Star Gas Partners' Indebtedness, Including the Guarantee of the Notes, May Limit Its Ability to Make Distributions and Affect Its Operations

-As a result of the transaction, Star Gas Partners will have debt that is substantial compared to its partners' capital.
-Principal and interest payable on this debt will reduce cash available to make distributions on the common units.
-Under certain circumstances, the terms of Star Gas Partners' debt instruments, including the guarantee of the notes issued in the debt offering, will limit its ability to distribute cash to common unitholders and to borrow additional funds.
-The limitations and restrictions in new debt that Star Gas Partners and its subsidiaries issue may be more restrictive than those in current indebtedness.
-In addition, some of Star Gas Partners' debt is secured by its assets.
-If Star Gas Partners defaulted on this secured debt, the lenders could institute foreclosure proceedings to seize its assets.
-Any attempt to stay these foreclosure actions by seeking to reorganize under the federal Bankruptcy Code would have a material adverse effect on Star Gas Partners and the common unitholders.
+The Partnership's Indebtedness May Limit Its Ability to Make Distributions and Affect Its Operations offering, will limit its ability to distribute cash to common unitholders and to borrow additional funds.
+The limitations and restrictions in new debt we issue may be more restrictive than those in our current indebtedness.
+In addition, some of the Partnership's debt is secured by its assets.
+If the Partnership defaulted on this secured debt, the lenders could institute foreclosure proceedings to seize its assets.
+Any attempt to stay these foreclosure actions by seeking to reorganize under the federal Bankruptcy Code would have a material adverse effect on the Partnership and the common unitholders.